 Cancer that forms in the tissues of the colon (the longest part of the large intestine).
 Most colon cancers are adenocarcinomas (cancers that begin in cells that make and release mucus and other fluids).
-An estimated 106,000 cases of colon cancer were diagnosed in the United States in 2009.
+An estimated 106,000 cases of colon cancer are diagnosed in the United States each year.

 For more information, visit the National Cancer Institute’s page on colon cancer: http://www.cancer.gov/cancertopics/types/colon-and-rectal.

 Colon cancer patients at the UAB Comprehensive Cancer Center are seen in the center’s Multidisciplinary Gastrointestinal Oncology Clinic, located in The Kirklin Clinic of UAB Hospital.
 The clinic treats all types of GI cancers, including esophageal cancer, stomach cancer, liver cancer, pancreatic cancer, bile duct cancer, colon cancer and rectal cancer, as well as soft-tissue sarcomas and endocrine diseases (thyroid, parathyroid, pancreas and adrenal).

 The clinic’s multidisciplinary approach to treatment provides access to a team of dedicated specialists, including medical oncologists, radiation oncologists, surgical oncologists and radiologists, who work together to design the most effective treatment plan possible.

 The Kirklin Clinic of UAB Hospital